A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Program Analysis

 \section{A Pure Demand Program Analysis}

-We now develop an application of pure demand operational semantics: it can be used to derive a program analysis by \emph{only} having to finitize the possible call stack states since that is the only unbounded state in a judgement; in a standard program analysis the environment and store also need to be finite.
+We now develop an application of pure demand operational semantics: it can be used to derive a program analysis by \emph{only} having to finitize the possible call stack states since that is the only unbounded state in a judgement; in a standard program analysis, the environment and store also need to be finite.

-We will force the stacks to the top-$k$ frames for fixed $k$, a simple and standard stack finitization found in many program analyses \cite{ShiversThesis,MightAbstractInterpretersForFree,AAM,P4F}.
+We will force the stacks to the top-$k$ frames for a fixed $k$, a simple and standard stack finitization found in many program analyses \cite{ShiversThesis,MightAbstractInterpretersForFree,AAM,P4F}.
 In these standard analyses the call stack is only needed to check for repeated states and record the return point, but in our system the stack is critical to demand-driven variable lookup.
 For this reason, just keeping the $k$ most recent stack frames for us would lead to a great deal of inaccuracy in variable lookup: with a deep enough call stack there would be a complete loss of information on where a variable value originated from.
 But, we can recover more precision by remembering all stack fragments visited thus far, and ``stitching'' existing stack fragments together where one fragment's suffix matches another fragment's prefix.

-As with the operational semantics we will first study the functions-only fragment, and prove properties of that system.
+As with the operational semantics, we will first study the functions-only version and prove properties of that system.
 We will then extend it to the larger language syntax of Section \ref{sec_extended_language}.